 - Why was the Protocol created?

-The Protocol is relevant for parties that entered into credit derivatives transactions referencing German banks.
+The Protocol is relevant for parties that entered into credit derivatives transactions referencing certain German banks and including any index transactions that reference such German banks, such as the iTraxxTM.Europe index.

 In 2015, by statute Germany made all senior bank debt subject to loss absorption, making such debt equivalent to senior non-preferred debt issued by banks in other EU jurisdictions.
 For a period of time there was no framework for the issuance of senior preferred debt by German banks.
 On July 21, 2018, a change in law allowed German banks to issue two types of senior unsecured debt obligations – senior preferred and senior non-preferred.
 This is similar to the position in certain other EU countries (e.g., under French law for French banks).